STMicroelectronics/STM32DDRFW-UTIL/README.md

   Among the series of flags, some of them are important for the DDR Tool:
 - ***DDR_INTERACTIVE*** is mandatory to enable the DDR interactive mode
-- ***DDR_TYPE_X*** is also needed in order to determine the DDR type and its density, and to consider the corresponding setting template (for example, *DDR_TYPE_DDR3_4Gb* will apply settings from *stm32mp13xx-cubemx-ddr3-4Gb-template.h* in STM32MP135C-DK project).
+- ***DDR_TYPE_X*** is also needed in order to determine the DDR type and its density, and to consider the corresponding setting template (for example, *DDR_TYPE_DDR3_4Gb* will apply settings from *stm32mp13xx-ddr3-4Gb-template.h* in STM32MP135C-DK project).
 See more details in *§1.3.3.3 Customization*.
 - ***NO_CACHE_USE**** and ***NO_MMU_USE*** are set by default to ensure real DDR device access for first tests.

 ##### 1.3.3.3 Customization

 The source code of STM32CubeIDE projects for ST boards is provided as example in STM32DDRFW-UTIL firmware package.
 Each project can be adapted to fit with customized board.
 Only two files need to be adapted:
-- ***stm32mp_cubemx_conf.h***
+- ***stm32mp_util_conf.h***
-This file contains clock related definitions, UART related configuration and PMIC related configuration (if any).
+This file contains UART, PMIC (if any) and PLL2 related configurations, including instance number, pin control and parameters.
+A specific definition determines if PMIC is active or not on the board.
-- ***stm32mp_cubemx_ddr_conf.h***
+- ***stm32mp_util_ddr_conf.h***
-This file includes all the DDR settings from template file, depending on the DDR_TYPE_X flag.
+This file includes all the DDR settings from template file, depending on flags defined in STM32CubeIDE project (See *§1.3.3.2 Flags*).
 All known board templates are present in each project, as a starting point.

 **e.g.:**
-In STM32MP135C-DK project, *stm32mp_cubemx_ddr_conf.h* includes *stm32mp13xx-cubemx-ddr3-4Gb-template.h* for STM32MP135C DDR3 4Gb configuration.
+In STM32MP135C-DK project, *stm32mp_util_ddr_conf.h* includes *stm32mp13xx-ddr3-4Gb-template.h* for STM32MP135C DDR3 4Gb configuration.
 The file contains all the definitions of DDRCTRL and DDRPHY parameters for this specific type of DDR:

 ```
 /**